 What Is HITRUST Compliance?

 HITRUST is a non-profit organization that created and maintains the Common Security Framework ie the CSF.
-To quote their website:

-The HITRUST Common Security Framework:
+Here’s the HITRUST Common Security Framework:

-- Includes, harmonizes and cross-references existing, globally recognized standards, regulations and business requirements, including ISO, NIST, PCI, HIPAA and State laws;
+- Includes, harmonizes and cross-references existing, globally recognized standards, regulations, and business requirements, including ISO, NIST, PCI, HIPAA, and State laws.

-- Scales controls according to type, size and complexity of an organization;
+- Scales controls according to type, size, and complexity of an organization.

-- Provides prescriptive requirements to ensure clarity;
+- Provides prescriptive requirements to ensure clarity.

-- Follows a risk-based approach offering multiple levels of implementation requirements determined by specific risk thresholds;
+- Follows a risk-based approach offering multiple levels of implementation requirements determined by specific risk thresholds.

-- Allows for the adoption of alternate controls when necessary;
+- Allows for the adoption of alternate controls when necessary.

-- Evolves according to user input and changing conditions in the industry and regulatory environment on an annual basis;
+- Evolves according to user input and changing conditions in the industry and regulatory environment on an annual basis.

-- Provides an industry-wide approach for managing Business Associate compliance.”
+- Provides an industry-wide approach for managing Business Associate compliance.

-The growth of technology in the health industry relies on security and compliance and payers & providers must make sure their digital products are built and deployed with the highest security measures in mind.
+The growth of technology in the health industry relies on security and compliance.
+Payers and providers must make sure their digital products are built and deployed with the highest security measures in mind.
 Without the CSF, HIPAA compliant digital products can often be difficult to implement.

 The hierarchy of the framework is constructed similarly to ISO 27001/27001.
 It consists of 14 control categories that contain 46 control objectives.
 These categories map to 149 system controls.
 Within each of the 149 controls, there are up to 3 implementation levels must be met for each risk factor, such as regulations and management.